Code-Institute-Submissions/handcrafted-heart/README.md

 ## Features
 #### Existing Features
 * The navbar contains the name of the web application and the pages you can click on to visit.
 The pages are named clearly.
+* When a user is logged in the Profile and Logout link is showing in the navbar, but if a user is Logged out the Login and Register links are showing instead.
+All of the other links are showing all the time.
-* The select menu with the products and the search button is placed .. as a natural next step of action to follow.
+* The search box to search for specific products by keayword is placed underneath the heading.
+Underneath the search box there is a button to view all the products, this is placed here to direct the user as a natural step to see all of the products at once again after the search for a specific product, if wished.
-* The products and the details about them are shown in ...panel bodies?, in a responsive way.
-The user can click on the product to view the details about the product and to be able to add it to the cart.
+* The products and the details about them are shown in with cards, in a responsive way.
+The user can click on the quantity field to choose between the amount from 1 to 5, and are then able to add it to the cart with the Add button.
-* The fields in the forms are required (except for the insert image field), so the user won´t be able to submit the forms until all of these fields are filled in.
-This will show nicely in the panel bodies?.., with all rows complete inside of them.
+* The fields in the forms are required so the user won´t be able to submit the forms until all of the fields are filled in.
-* The name of the webpage is placed in the navbar in the left corner as good common pratcice, and are clickable and leads to the landing page.
-The navbar collapse to a burger icon on smaller devices.
+* The name of the webpage is placed in the top left corner of the navbar as good common pratcice, and are clickable and leads to the landing page.
+The navbar collapse to a burger icon on smaller devices and are placed in the top right corner.
-* If a user clicks on the add product button...
-* The page has authentication in the sign in and the registration forms, so the user can add products and buy them only when they are logged in.
+* The page has authentication functionality in the sign in and the registration forms.
+* The requirement to log in is activated and the user are redirected to the Login page when the user clicks on the Checkout button in the Cart page.
+A user can buy products only when he/she are logged in.
+* The user is also required to Login in and are redirected to the Login page when he/she clicks on the button Add Inspiration on the Inspire page.
+* On the Cart page the user can view the order, and also use the Amend button to change the quantity of the order.
+If the cart is empty the user can click on a button to redirect them to the Shop page.
+* Checkout form to add customer details and credit card details
+* Purchase the products with Stripe test functionality.
+* Blog entries page, where the admin adds blogposts to inspire the users with knitting related topics.
-* pagination..
+*

-#### Features Left to Implement
+#### Features left I would like to Implement
-* In the future I want to add
+* In the future I want the users to be able to add comments to the shop owners blogposts, and possibly also stars to vote for the most inspirational posts.
-* If I have had more time with the project I would have added..
+* If I have had more time with the project I would have added the functionality to click on a product to view it in a new tab, and add more information about the product to read there.
-* If I have had more time I would also have wanted to add..
+* If I have had more time I would also have wanted to add a commenting system for the users Inspiration posts to give eachother feedback and start discussions.
-* In the future I would want users to be able to..
-* I also want to add..
-* I want to add icons to the ..
+*
 *